English

 Duration

 You’ve got three ways to do this.
-Choose a one-way cruise to Fremantle (about 1 hr 15 min), a round-trip to enjoy the return journey as well (around 2.5 hrs), or go for the round-trip with Fremantle exploration—a full day out with 2–3 hrs of free time in the port city.
+Choose a one-way cruise to Fremantle (about 1 hr 15 min), a round-trip to enjoy the return journey as well (around 2.5 hrs), or go for the round-trip with Fremantle exploration which is a full day out with 2–3 hrs of free time in the port city.

 Departure points